jundalisay/superb/content/en/research/say/treatise/b3-notes.md

 6. A pickle made of the roe of sturgeons, a favourite condi- ment of Russian diet.

-7. Hence the futility of any attempt to compare the wealth of different nations, of France and England for instance, by comparison of the value of their respective national prod- ucts.
-Indeed, two values are not capable of comparison, when placed at a distance from each other.
+7. Hence the futility of any attempt to compare the wealth of different nations, of France and England for instance, by comparison of the value of their respective national products.

+2 values are not capable of comparison, when placed at a distance from each other.
 The only fair way of comparing the wealth of one nation with that of another, is, by a moral estimate of the individual welfare in each respectively.

-8. Wherever the members of the community have no other hope of subsistence, than from the product of their own produc- tive means; for the whole surplus of revenue thus created, is sure to go, in the end, to the appropriators of the natural sources of production; leaving those, whose productive means are merely personal, to employ them upon some other object, or upon an enlarged production of the same object.
-And this is a complete answer to the position of Sismondi and Malthus, that economy of human productive exertion makes the multiplication of unproductive consumers, not only probable, but necessary.
+8. Wherever the members of the community have no other hope of subsistence, than from the product of their own productive means; for the whole surplus of revenue thus created, is sure to go, in the end, to the appropriators of the natural sources of production; leaving those, whose productive means are merely personal, to employ them upon some other object, or upon an enlarged production of the same object.

+This is a complete answer to the position of Sismondi and Malthus, that economy of human productive exertion makes the multiplication of unproductive consumers, not only probable, but necessary.

 But where a poor-law or monastic establishment provides for the subsistence of the human agency thus rendered superfluous, there will probably be no increase of national revenue consequent upon a saving of productive agency; for the sur-